 Jealousy is a common but complicated emotion.
-It’s a combination of feeling insecure, overwhelmed, scared, and at a loss.
+It’s a combination of feeling insecure, overwhelmed, and even scared.
 It is natural to feel jealous every once in a while, but in the long-term, it can have a negative impact on the individual and their relationships.
 Common symptoms of jealousy include resentment, frustration, impatience, anger, and general unpleasantness.

 How to Identify Jealousy